williamcaamot/MicroservicesV2/readme.md

  - Google custom search API key:  AIzaSyDjUBYwYTQ1vs143c3qO-Eiep8UVDt7dow

 ## User stories and features
+- [ ] As a user I want to be able to find relevant websites for a company with Google Search (Webscraper Service)
+- [ ] As a user I want to be able to find relevant emails from a company website (Webscraper Service)
 - [ ] Authentication, username and password for this simple project in the course.
 - [ ] Products selling, used for prompts to generate pitches
 - [ ] Global exception handling using the same DTO in ALL microservices
+- [ ] Fix Authentication so that a user can only access their own information

 ## Exam grades
 ### E Requirements: